yarapaz/js-drum-kit/README.md

 > 👉 Open http://localhost:3000 to view the app in the browser

 Once inside you will see the Octapad on full screen.
-In order to play it you just need to press the keys showed on the Octapad's pads on your keyboard to hear the sound playing and a little animation shows up to check you pressed that key.
+In order to play it you just need to press the keys showed on the Octapad's pads on your keyboard to hear the sound they represent (written down below) and to see a little animation showing up to confirm you pressed that key (See picture down below).

+And that's all!
 Enjoy and have fun!

 ![Js Octopad execution](./docs/assets/images/js-octapad-playing-preview.jpg)